 Is your country not on the list above?

 Unfortunately, foreign nationals from other countries can only be admitted to France if their travel is essential.
 Foreigners who have been granted a permanent or temporary residence in France are the exception. (for more information visit the website of the French Ministry of Europe and Foreign Affairs.

-Are the any specific rules for French Overseas Territories?
+Are there any specific rules for French Overseas Territories?

 Yes.
 There are several.
-Travellers coming from French Guiana, French Polynesia, Mayotte, New Caledonia, the Wallis and Futuna islands are only allowed for compelling family or professional reasons.
+Travelers coming from French Guiana, French Polynesia, Mayotte, New Caledonia, the Wallis and Futuna islands are only allowed for compelling family or professional reasons.

 Anyone older than 11 years old must bring a negative PCR test result taken less than 72 hours before boarding.

 How can you assess if your travel is essential?